- Chartered Accountant Course after 12th & Graduation

 - Basic mentality of sacrifice.
 One need to sacrifice virtually everything, and just be dedicated towards the profession.

-- Next point is love and the most important are the will and dedication towards the profession.
+- Next point is love and the most important is the will and dedication towards the profession.
 It is rightly said in the movie, 3 Idiots that, “do what you love”.

 Last but of course, not the least.
 The student has to be ready to provide whatever the profession demands from him.
 For example- excess study, extra work, additional reading and many more things.